Sickle Cell Disease and Anaemia – How To Know the Difference

 In addition to functioning poorly, the sickle red cells do not live long compared to normal.

-A typical red cell usually lives for three-four months (90-120 days) in the blood before their natural death and replacement by new red cells.
+A typical red cell usually lives for three-four months (90-120 days) in the blood before its natural death and replacement by new red cells.

 Sickle red cells, on the other hand, only live for 10-20 days.